tigersmuseum/soldiers/metadata/README.md

 Extra information that makes the contents of the database more useful.
-For example, **sources**.
+For example, [sources](sources.md).